From Practice to Pass: A Guide to the SQE2 Skills Assessment

 How the Academy of Smart Lawyers Can Help You with the SQE2

 While providing a valuable measure of competence, the SQE2 exam does not replicate the full scope and dynamics of real legal practice.
-In order to get a pass mark, one should work out effective exam tactics and techniques – which is exactly what we aim at in SQE2 training course.
+In order to get a pass mark, one should work out effective exam tactics and techniques – which is exactly what we aim at in the SQE2 training course.
 The vast majority of our tutoring solicitors have first-hand experience of passing the qualifying exams (SQE and QLTS OSCE).
 At our 1-to-1 simulations, we gladly share effective tips and exam tactics, giving you step-by-step guidance.
 It is essential in order to pass the SQE2 exam.

 To make individual mocks more available, we have opted out of expensive (and demanding) package deals.
 Instead, you can gauge your readiness by doing a few mock exams with us, and decide which of your SQE2 skills require further practice.
-To allow you to reap maximum benefits however, we strongly advise starting your one-to-one mocks well in advance in order to:
+To allow you to reap maximum benefits, however, we strongly advise starting your one-to-one mocks well in advance in order to:

 1. Develop exam techniques: Based on our experience, one SQE mock is normally not sufficient to fully grasp the exam techniques and address potential challenges.
 Give yourself time to practise and refine your approach.